ZhenningLang/ip2loc-server/README.md

 # {"ip": "216.58.221.228", "country_code": "NL", "country_name": "Netherlands", "region_name": "Noord-Holland", "city_name": "Amsterdam", "latitude": 52.37403, "longitude": 4.88969}
 ```

-to test the server is working well ^_^.
+to test the server is working well.
+Run `ip2loc -h` for more helps.

+### Server Port

 By default the server listens to port `8080`, you could ONLY modify this in the configure file.
 (Arguments specified listened ports are not supported)

+In addition multiple ports is also OK in the configure file.

+### Paths

+I deliberately do not list the data, configure and log paths in this README file,
+for the reason that the default paths are all relative paths which are not easy to described clearly.

-To find paths info, run
+To find these useful path info, run

 ```bash
 ip2loc --showpath
 ```

-Run `ip2loc -h` for help.

 ## Track the Latest Data